For LLM Students, Exchange Students and Humphrey Fellows*

 Most of these are listed on the Law Library Research Guide, Study Aid Publications & Resources.

-To check for other titles in this series, use MNCAT’s Advanced Search feature.
-Using the first drop-down menu, select “Series Keywords,” and enter “concepts and insights” in the corresponding search box.
-In the box below, enter the topic (e.g., tort law).
+To check for other titles in this series, use MNCAT Discovery’s Advanced Search feature.
+Using the first drop-down menu, select “title,” and "contains", then enter “concepts and insights” in the corresponding search box.
+In the box below, select "Subject" in the first drop-down menu and "contains" in the second drop-down menu, then enter the subject (e.g., torts).

 - Sum & Substance series of CD-ROMs, from Thomson/West:

 Corporations KF1414 .C6934x 2004 Securities Regulations KF1439 .C69x 2004 Evidence KF8935 .G663x 2004 Contracts KF801 .W43x 2002 Criminal Law KF9219 .D737x 2001 Criminal Procedure 2001 KF9619 .D737x 2001 Civil Procedure KF8840 .M55x 2001 Property KF561 .J84x 2000

 To find other sound recordings, use the Advanced Search feature in MNCAT Discovery Catalog.
 Using the first drop-down menu, select “subject” and "contains", then enter a subject, e.g. “torts” in the corresponding search box.
 Select "Audio" from the Material Type drop-down menu to limit the format to audio format, and select "Law Library" from the "Search Scope" drop-down menu to limit your results to the Law Library.
 Ask a reference librarian if you need help.